George H. Olmsted: George and Carol Olmsted Foundation

+Personal life

 Olmsted died at his home in North Arlington, Virginia, on October 8, 1998, after a long period of incapacitation due to a stroke in the mid-1980s.
 He and his second wife Carol Shearing (1909–1993) are buried at Arlington National Cemetery in Virginia.

 His grandfather Jerauld Aubrey Olmsted and son George Hamden Olmsted Jr. were also West Point graduates.
 His older brother Jerauld Lockwood Olmsted attended the Naval Academy but died from polio only a year after graduation.